sagemath/trac_to_gh/Issue 4527.md

 }
 ```

-Changing assignee from tbd to craigcitro.
+Changing assignee from tbd to @craigcitro.